IanWach/Responsive-Framework-Project/README.md

 # Responsive-Framework-Project
-**This is web Responsve Framework aiming at ensuring all Sites are friendly for the Phone, Tablets and Computers`**
+**This is web Responsive Framework aiming at ensuring all Sites are friendly for the Phone, Tablets and Computers`**

 _The Framework Aims at:_